 What are some other good collard greens companion plants?

-Collard greens get along quite well with a wide range of companion planting options, but to name a few more you could try Southernwood, wormwood, hyssop, peppermint, and one of the best we’ve saved for last – tomatoes – and we’ll address those immediately to explain the reasons ‘why’ you should try them.Â
+Collard greens get along quite well with a wide range of companion planting options, but to name a few more you could try Southernwood, wormwood, hyssop, peppermint, and one of the best we’ve saved for last – tomatoes – and we’ll address those immediately to explain the reasons ‘why’ you should try them.

 What are the best companion plants for collard greens?
-Tomatoes

 If we had to pick our best and favorite companion for collard greens, it would be tomatoes – hands down.
 A popular method of companion planting these two involves planting 4 collards around and at the base of your tomato plant and creating a whole row of these little collard/tomato diamonds.

 Your collards will start forming some natural ground cover and this is going improve the water retention of the soil, creating a cool base for the tomatoes without shading them, and it also provides an attractive haven for toads, ladybugs, and other predators that will hide in this cover and watch out for your veggies.
+On the flip side, Tomatoes can provide shade to the collards making them a good companion in warmer months.

-Try this companion planting option on your own sometime and you’ll see what we mean – there’s a reason why so many gardeners love this particular pairing!
+Try this companion planting option on your own some time and you’ll see what we mean – there’s a reason why so many gardeners love this particular pairing!

 In Conclusion

 In this article we’ve explored some of the best (and worst) companion plants for your collard greens and we hope that you’ve found a few favorites that you’re inspired to try.
-A little rosemary, for instance, can call pollinators and deter certain pests, and a few clippings from these can further help for keeping out slugs.
+A little rosemary, for instance, can call pollinators and deter certain pests, and a few clippings from these can further help keep out slugs.

 Nasturtiums look amazing and can attract beneficial insects and even lure pesky aphids away from your collards, while also providing a peppery burst of flavor if you want to use their flowers in your salads.
 Keep in mind that these are just single pairing options — once you get a feel for it, then you can try planting 3 or even 4 companions together and some of the combos will definitely be keepers!
 So, be sure to try your hand at a little companion planting and see what you think – when harvest time rolls around, you’ll be very happy that you did!